"Somewhere between right and wrong, there is a garden. I will meet you there."~ Rumi

 My name is Lisa Troutner and I am the founder, gardener, food artist and photographer at Carmel Bella Farm.
-Our farm originated in the beautiful, coastal mountains of Carmel Valley, California where I shared my love for tomatoes and organic farming through local restaurant distribution and farmer's markets in the Carmel Valley Village.
+Our farm first originated in the beautiful, coastal mountains of Carmel Valley, California where I shared my love for tomatoes and organic farming through local restaurant distribution and farmer's markets in the Carmel Valley Village.
 In 2016, I worked diligently with the Agriculture Department of Monterey County to obtain organic certification for our farm.
 This certification was so important to me, as it allowed me to legally share my passion for organic farming.
 In doing so, I hoped to spark awareness into our community in regards to the endless benefits of sustainable land management.
 I simultaneously was able to showcase that organic farming could absolutely provide, high yielding, beautiful and abundantly delicious fruits.
 We are now working to obtain our organic certification for our farm in Northern Idaho.

 One of my greatest joys in life is growing rare, unique, indeterminate, heirloom tomato varieties and sharing their beauty, flavor and history through photography on my Instagram page and through local distribution to the community.
 Through this love, I have also discovered another wonderfully healing, creative outlet I never could have dreamt up.
 I have been captivated by the rainbow pallet of color I harvest from the garden and enjoy using these colors as an art medium by assembling intricate, mosaic like designs with the abundance from our farm.
 Please feel free to view our art store for a glimpse.

 "Meet the Grower" Interview with Nourishing Pursuits